Nginx Specific-Version & Latest Install Guide: Ubuntu / CentOS, Fully Organized

 sudo apt install nginx

-sudo apt install nginx=1.24.0-2ubuntu7.5 # install a specific version
+sudo apt install nginx=1.24.0-2ubuntu7.5 # install a specific version of nginx

 Service management: